qpfiffer/qpfiffer.com/posts/2013-10-26-Hong_Kong_Day_4.markdown

 * Now back at the building.

 No plan for the rest of the day.
 I think I'm ready to go home.

+Edit:

+After that it occurred to me to look into the local street fighter scene.
+I did.
+I decided to head out to GameZone in Mong Kok to check out the competition.
+The arcade is love.
+Nothing beats the shit out of the international language barrier like Super Street Fighter 4 Arcade Edition v.2012.
+I hung out there and burned through about 40HKD.
+Met a Canadian, won some, lost some.
+Good times were had.

+After I went home, did a little 1 mile jog and took a shower.
+I took some Dim Sum Claire had bought at the place near our hotel, bought an Asahi beer and consumed them on the roof while reading *The Terror*.
+This is a beautiful city.
+I really like it here.

+Observations:

+* The elevator door close button actually does something in this country
+* You accrue spare change here like a dead-beat dad accrues debt